Keyboard shortcuts

 • Reactive updates when the entity changes elsewhere in the application

-• All fields are exposed as Q_PROPERTYs with change signals
+• All fields exposed as writable Q_PROPERTY declarations with change signals

 SingleBinderItem {